decaffeinate/decaffeinate/docs/contribution-guide.md

 $ npm test
 ```

+## How is decaffeinate structured?

+decaffeinate's main operations are performed by a collection of patchers, objects
+that know how to transform a particular CoffeeScript node type to JavaScript.
+They work by editing the original CoffeeScript source code, such as inserting
+missing punctuation.
+Patchers wrap their node and have access to them with the
+`node` property, though you may not need to access it directly in many cases.

+The root patcher is `ProgramPatcher`, which wraps the `Program` root node.
+Each patcher calls `patch()` on its children in the appropriate order, so
+calling `patch()` on the root patcher will patch the whole tree.

 ## Debugging

 The patchers log the edits they make if a matching environment variable is set.